GolsaHeidari/sciencegraph-assignment/README.md

 * Fork and clone this repository
 * Open the notebook.ipynb file in [Jupyter](http://jupyter.org) and complete the assignment by following the instructions
 * When you have completed the tasks, commit and push your results
-* Send an email with subject line "ScienceGRAPH assignment GitHub URL" and include the GitHub URL of the forked repository.
+* Send an email to markus.stocker@tib.eu with subject line "ScienceGRAPH assignment GitHub URL" and paste the GitHub URL of the forked repository (the one in your account!) in the message.
+We will then review your results.

 Note that notebooks can be executed using a local Jupyter setup or in the cloud using one of the numerous Jupyter cloud providers.